enkidevs/curriculum/lua/roblox-studio/understanding-studio/properties-interface-ii.md

 > **Pivot** is an *extension of Transform*, and **Assembly** is something you shouldn't worry about for this course.

+If you're curious, you can play around with each property.
+If you'd like to know more about a specific property, hover over the name and you'll find a quick summary.

 ---

 ## Practice